geotools/geotools/docs/user/tutorial/datastore/store.rst

   and dynamically modifies the content to match any outstanding edits.
 When it reaches the end of your file, it keeps going listing any features that were added.

-* Q: That is fine for transaction independence, what if two FeatueSources are using the same Transaction?
+* Q: That is fine for transaction independence, what if two FeatureSources are using the same Transaction?

   Those two FeatureSources would be configured with the same ContentState, and thus have the same